 Make sure to check out their sandwich options here too!
 In addition, there are several items you can order that are freshly prepared.

 Chill is another dining stop unique to the Swan hotel.
 You can pick up a variety of juice, cocktails, beer, and wine here.

-Kimonos is another signature dining location well-known for its Asian cuisine and sushi menu.
-It’s probably the only sushi stop at Disney that I’ve yet to dine at, but it’s definitely on my list.
+Kimonos is another signature dining location at Disney’s Swan and Dolphin.
+The restaurant is well-known for its Asian cuisine and sushi menu.

 Related: The Best Sushi at Disney World

 Garden Grove sits next door to Kimonos and was formerly known for its character dining option.
 Unfortunately, the character dining option is not available at this time.

 However, they are now open from Fridays through Sundays from 7:30 a.m. until 11:30 a.m.
 If you are looking for this type of experience, check out the Disney character dining guide before your trip.

 As for Garden Grove, it’s designed to resemble New York’s Central Park with a large tree in the center of the dining room.
 At this time, Garden Grove serves breakfast from 7:30 a.m. until 11:30 a.m. on Thursdays through Monday.

 You can preview Garden Grove’s menu here.